 Are you being organically conned?

 I’d like to quickly ask you a question.
-‘How often, if ever, do you check for organic labels on your food and, do you trust them?’.
+‘How often, if ever, do you check for organic labels on your food and, if you do, do you trust them?’.
 Every now and then?
 Always?
 Yes?
 No?
-Well, you may want to check again…
+Well, you may want to check again… organic food fraud is rampant.

 But first, let me explain why organic farming is important today.